 The VA hopes that the genetic testing program will be available at 125 facilities by 2022.
 Veterans in the VA system will be able to receive testing at no cost.
 For veterans with mesothelioma, this testing will play a critical role in treatment and symptom management.

 If you’ve been diagnosed with mesothelioma, there are many reasons to take advantage of VA cancer care.
 Veterans can receive high-quality treatment at specialized mesothelioma centers in Boston and Los Angeles.
-At these facilities, the VA system provides veterans access to two of the top mesothelioma specialists in the world, Dr. Avi Lebenthal and Dr. Robert Cameron.
+At these facilities, the VA system provides veterans access to top mesothelioma specialists, including Dr. Avi Lebenthal.

 If you developed mesothelioma after serving in the military, file for compensation through the VA so you can get access to life-prolonging treatments and high-quality care.
 Contact the Mesothelioma Veterans Center for help reviewing your legal options.